egeyesss/TooU/README.md

 https://egeyesss.github.io/TooU/

 This is a small quick website I made for an elective astronomy course that I took.
+The website is only optimized for the screen of my macbook, might be broken on bigger monitors.

-All credits of the background with stars go to https://codepen.io/wheresdara/pen/wvXBpwa
+Credits for the background with stars: https://codepen.io/wheresdara/pen/wvXBpwa